 Dueling Hackers: Nucl3arsnake/Frank Pritchard vs Windmill/Arie van Bruggen, though it seems that Frank is the better of the two.
 From the frustration that Windmill expresses in his e-mails, Frank was doing just fine keeping him at bay; it wasn't until Windmill discovered Sarif's backdoor access that he was able to get into Sarif Industries' system.
-In other words, Van Bruggen needed the computer security equivalent of a house's owner leaving the front door open to get past Pritchard's security measures.
+In other words, Van Bruggen needed the computer security equivalent of a house's owner leaving one of the entrance doors unlocked to get past Pritchard's security measures.

 Insufferable Genius: He believes he's smarter than Adam and never hesitates to point it out.
-Unfortunately, he is genuinely brilliant, at least at his job.
+Fortunately for Adam and his employer, he is genuinely brilliant at his job.
 Multiple emails can be found from different hackers trying to break into Sarif Industries, complaining that Pritchard is shutting them down.
 In one case the hacker in question outright refuses to go back into the network.
 If only his social skills were so keen...